-Faculty of Arts and Education Board Committee Member (2007- present)
+Faculty of Arts Board Committee - Member (2007-2013)

-Faculty of Arts and Education Research and Graduate Studies Committee Member (2007- present)
+Faculty of Arts Research and Graduate Studies Committee - Member (2007-2016)

-AGSPS Research Development Committee Chair (2010- present)
+AGSPS Research Development Committee - Chair (2010-2017)

-AGSPS School Board Member (2012-present)
+AGSPS School Board - Member (2012-present)

 The Australian Institute of Professional Intelligence Officers (AIPIO): Vice President (Admin) (2007-2010) - Board Member (2007-2012)

 The International Association for Intelligence Educators (IAFFIE): USA - General Member (2010-present)

 The International Studies Association: USA - General Member (2007-present)

 Walsh, P.F.
-Intelligence, Biosecurity and Bioterrorism (in-progress).
+(2018) Intelligence, Biosecurity and Bioterrorism.

 Basingstoke: Palgrave Macmillan